oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

-A preference of `return=representation` or `return=minimal` is allowed on an individual [Data Modification Request](#DataModification) or [Action Request](#Actions) within a batch, subject to the same restrictions, but SHOULD return a `4xx Client Error` if specified on the batch request itself.
+A preference of `return=representation` or `return=minimal` is allowed on an individual [Data Modification Request](#DataModification) or [Action Request](#Actions) within a batch, subject to the same restrictions, but SHOULD return a `4xx` client error if specified on the batch request itself.

 A preference of `return=minimal` requests that the service invoke the